step-/find-n-run/usr/share/doc/findnrun/examples/filmstrip/index.md

     XCLIP="|xclip" findnrun &
 ```

-Search results can be paginated by pressing the PageDown/PageUp keys
+Search results can be paginated by pressing the PageDown or PageUp keys
 while the search input field is selected.
 Page size is $VIEWER\_FRAMES
-rows.
-Paginating down/up the search result list rotates the first/last
+rows, say N rows.
+Paginating down the search result list rotates the
-$VIEWER\_FRAMES items to the bottom/top of the list respectively.
-Viewer
+first N items to the bottom of the list.
+Paginating up rotates the
-contents update consequently.
-Typing or continuing to type the search
+last N items to the top.
+Viewer contents update consequently.
+Typing
-term updates the list entirely and deliveres a new set of result items
+or continuing to type the search term updates the list entirely and
-to the list and viewer.
+deliveres a new set of result items to the list and viewer.

-### Suggested packages
+### Suggested Packages

-The Filmstrip plugin doesn't require additional packages, but it
+While the Filmstrip plugin doesn't depend on non-standard packages,
-delivers enhanced functionality when the package 'exiftool' is
+it does deliver enhanced functionality when package 'exiftool' is
 installed.
 Read more in file 'taprc' in the comment section for
 CUSTOM\_CAPTION.